jackiehjm/stx-docs/doc/source/node_management/kubernetes/host_inventory/lldp-tab.rst

 LLDP Tab
 ========

-The **LLDP** tab on the Host Detail page presents details about the Link Layer Discovery Protocol configuration on a node.
+The **LLDP** tab on the Host Detail page presents learned details about neighbors' ports though the Link Layer Discovery Protocol.

 The **LLDP** tab provides the following information about each LLDP-enabled neighbor device: